MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-auth-for-office-2013-and-2016.md

 ### Skype for Business Online
 <a name="BK_SFBO"> </a>

-The following table describes the authentication behavior for Office 2013 or Office 2016 client apps when they connect to Skype for Business Online with or without modern authentication.
+The following table describes the authentication behavior for Office 2013, Office 2016 and Office 2019 client apps when they connect to Skype for Business Online with or without modern authentication.

 |****Office client app version****|****Registry key present?****|****Modern authentication on?****|****Authentication behavior with modern authentication turned on for the tenant****|****Authentication behavior with modern authentication turned off for the tenant (default)****|
 |:-----|:-----|:-----|:-----|:-----|